Odometer fraud in Queensland: the law, the regulators, and what buyers can do.

 The most reliable protection is pre-purchase due diligence.
 Several steps reduce the risk of buying a vehicle with a tampered odometer.

 1. Obtain a vehicle history report.
-Services such as PPSR (Personal Property Securities Register) searches and commercial history reports can show previous registrations, odometer readings recorded at inspections, and whether the vehicle has been written off or reported stolen.
-A history that shows a higher reading at a prior inspection than the current reading is an obvious red flag.
+A PPSR (Personal Property Securities Register) search shows security interests registered over the vehicle and whether it has been recorded as written off or stolen, but it does not provide a general odometer history.
+Separate commercial vehicle-history reports may record odometer readings noted at previous inspections or registrations.
+A history that shows a higher reading at a prior point than the current reading is an obvious red flag.

 2. Check the physical condition against the claimed kilometres.
 Wear on the steering wheel, seat bolsters, pedal rubbers, and door handles is difficult to fake.
 A car claimed to have 60,000 kilometres but with heavily worn controls is worth questioning.